Aquerr/ChestRefill/README.md

 Chest Refill is a Minecraft plugin for servers which use SpongeForge.
 This plugin allows you to create refillable chests which regenerate theirs content after a specified time provided by the user.

-Check you our [Wiki](https://github.com/Aquerr/ChestRefill/wiki) to get to know how everything works!
+Check our [Wiki](https://github.com/Aquerr/ChestRefill/wiki) to get to know how everything works!

 ## Links